kevin71104/kevin71104.github.io/_posts/2018-01-19-AVLSI_HARDWARE_CNN.md

 	</a>
 </center>

-As the convolutional neural network (CNN) achieving better classification performance in figures such as ImageNet data set, many state-of-the-art architectures have been proposed, including **AlexNet**, **GoogleNet**, **ResNet** and **Xception**.
+As the convolutional neural network (CNN) achieving better classification performance in figures such as ImageNet dataset, many state-of-the-art architectures have been proposed, including **AlexNet**, **GoogleNet**, **ResNet** and **Xception**.
-However, these models only focus on classification accuracy, and thus the strcucture goes deeper and deeper, which is a great budden for hardware implementation.
+However, these models only focus on classification accuracy, and thus the structure goes deeper and deeper, which is a great burden for hardware implementation.
 In this project, we survey and review several famous CNN architectures and conduct experiments to test the power consumption of each architecture.
 With these experiments, we summarize the top-1 accuracy, top-5 accuracy, the number of parameters, GFLOPs, power and inference time in a table and draw some charts to analyze the advantages and drawbacks of these architectures.